Skip to main content

 npx -y react-native-macos-init --no-telemetry

-In the most recent x64 test, the build failed due to visionos errors:
+In some macOS tests, the build failed due to visionos errors:

 [!]
 Failed to load 'React-RCTFabric' podspec: